 GUIDE TO AUTHORS

-In principle, Reviews, Viewpoints and Perspectives are written and submitted on the invitation of a member of the Editorial Board, although the Editors would also welcome suggestions.
+In principle, Reviews, Viewpoints, and Perspectives are written and submitted on the invitation of a member of the Editorial Board, although the Editors would also welcome suggestions.
 Unsolicited proposals for review articles (approximately 500–1000 words) should be sent to the Editor-in-Chief for evaluation and approval to proceed.

 All submitted papers are subject to a refereeing process.
-Due to page limitations, inclusion of accepted articles in a journal issue strictly follows the time-order of acceptance except in rare cases when an accepted manuscript is deemed deserving of rapid publication.
+Due to page limitations, the inclusion of accepted articles in a journal issue strictly follows the time-order of acceptance except in rare cases when an accepted manuscript is deemed deserving of rapid publication.

 Submissions are sent via e-mail to: